-Currently undergoing a full nut and bolt restoration is my Honda NSR 250 MC21 SE.
-The Engine has had the crankcases and barrels matched and the Power valves have also been machined and matched by GT Performance Plymouth.
-And I have fitted a new crank as the original had rust on the webs.
-All nuts and bolts etc have been replated, forks re chromed, clocks converted to MPH, CBR600rr Radial master cylinder fitted ( bolts straight on ) and various other bits cleaned and restored.
-The fairings etc will need repainting.
-Aiming to have it finished for spring 2020 and hopefully it should put out over 60bhp.
+Restored during 2019 / 2020 .
+My Honda NSR 250 MC21 SE, it has undergone a full nut and bolt restoration.
+The Engine has had the crankcases and barrels matched and the Power valves have also been machined and matched by GT Performance Plymouth as well as having a new crank as the original had rust on the webs.
+All nuts and bolts etc have been replated, forks re chromed, clocks converted to MPH, and various other bits cleaned and restored.
+The fairings etc have all been repainted after sourcing panels with no cracks or lugs that have been broken.
+It should put out over 60bhp.

 My Ducati 748R dating from 2000, it is an early MK1 which was delivered into the UK in March 2000.
 In 200 Ducati revamped the entire 748 range and the top of the range model was now the 748R, Ducati’s racing homologation model produced only in very limited numbers.
 This engine was again a derivative of the SPS model but with more tuning.
 The main difference is that the R model has an overhead shower-injector arrangement compared to the 748E and S model’s traditional throttle bodies, titanium connecting rods, titanium valves and more extreme valve timing, the 748R has a larger, two-part airbox and thus the frame was also different to accommodate this.
 The suspension choice was Ohlins for both the rear shock and front forks, although the very first models in 2000 used Showa titanium nitride(TiN) front forks and a Showa shock absorber.
 Mine is one of these although the rear now has an Ohlins.
 The engine included a very basic slipper clutch to ensure that this would then be homologated for use in racing, as well as an oil cooler.